kylec725/graytorrent/README.md

 ## Usage
 graytorrent has a command line interface.
-You can see the available commands by entering `gray`
+You can see the available commands by entering `gray` (Note: graytorrent is still in development, not all functionality is complete)

 ### Starting graytorrent
 First, start the graytorrent server.